williamgilpin/howto/howto_conda.md

  ## Installing Miniconda

-Use miniconda to avoid installing tons of packages you won't use Download the installer for whichever python distro you want as default; you can always make an environment with a different flavor of python (I initially used python 2.7 since that's the OSX default, but when I had to reinstall I switch to Python 3)
+I generally use miniconda to avoid installing tons of packages that I don't need.
+It's important to download the installer for whichever python distro you want as default; you can always make an environment with a different flavor of python.
+As of 2020, it probably makes sense to install with the Python 3 binary, and then make environments for using Python 2.

+Currently, you can install Anaconda or Miniconda simply by downloading and running a bash script from the project website

-	 $ bash ./[long file name].sh
+	 $ bash ./[some long file name].sh

---can also just use the default GUI installer for Anaconda (I used miniconda because anaconda isntalled in a weird place)

-Can install packages accessible to every conda environment

-	$ conda install numpy
+You can also a GUI installer for Anaconda, but I found the bash script easier to use.

-### Making and using virtual environments
+## Making and using virtual environments

 Now try making a new virtual environment via conda

 	$ conda create -n cenv python=2.7
 	(cenv) $ conda activate cenv
-	(cenv) $ echo "local environment install only:"
-	(cenv) $ conda install django
 	(cenv) $ conda deactivate

 *Note: before 2018, `source activate` and `source deactivate` were used instead of `conda activate`*